LIU1514/pytorch-template/README.md

 - `utils` - Folder for utility functions - loss functions, metrics, decoders and other general functions.

 #### Files
+- `checker.py` - A file with checker functions for testing all the modules and functions in the project as well as any other checks to be performed.
 - `config.py` - Configuration options and hyperparameter values.
 - `demo.py` - Python script for running the trained model on the samples in the `demo` folder.
 - `test.py` - Python script to test the trained model on the test set and obtain the loss value and evaluation metric value on the test set.
 - `train.py` - Python script to train the models.

 ## Changes Required